-Lectures are held Mondays at 4 p.m. in the 18th Avenue Library, 175 W. 18th Ave.
-(Music/Dance Library, second floor, room 205).
-These events are free and open to the public.
+In-person at the 18th Avenue Library, 175 W. 18th Ave.
+(Music & Dance Library, second floor, room 205).
 Campus visitors, please use either the Tuttle Park Place Garage or the Ohio Union South Garage.
 All other garages in the vicinity of the 18th Ave.
 Library are closed to visitors before 4 p.m.
+Masks optional.

 Lectures will be held on Mondays at 4 p.m. as noted above.